-Duncan Lewis business fraud lawyers can also advise on dealing with HMRC and can liaise with agencies involved in business fraud investigations, including:
+Our business fraud team can also advise on dealing with HMRC and can liaise with agencies involved in business fraud investigations, including:

-The Duncan Lewis business fraud team has considerable expertise in handling VHCC involving allegations of inward excise or outward excise diversion fraud – and can advise on cross-border cases involving fraud charges.
+The Duncan Lewis business fraud team has considerable expertise in handling very high court costs (VHCC) involving allegations of inward excise or outward excise diversion fraud, and can advise on cross-border cases involving fraud charges.

 Duncan Lewis business fraud solicitors can also advise Confiscation Orders under Section 2 of the Proceeds of Crime Act (POCA) – and civil asset recovery proceedings such as Restraint Orders under Section 5 of POCA.

-There are Duncan Lewis offices nationwide across England and Wales – and a fraud lawyer from Duncan Lewis can usually reach a client at a police station or court within 45 minutes to advise on diversion fraud charges.
+There are Duncan Lewis offices across England and Wales, and a fraud lawyer from Duncan Lewis can usually reach a client at a police station or court within 45 minutes to advise on diversion fraud charges.

-We aim for the best possible outcome for clients facing business fraud charges – call Duncan Lewis any time on 020 7923 4020 for expert legal advice on inward excise or outward excise diversion fraud.
+We aim for the best possible outcome for clients facing business fraud charges.
+Call Duncan Lewis during office hours on 0333 772 0409 for expert legal advice on inward excise or outward excise diversion fraud.